ibm-cloud-docs/security-compliance/getting-started.md

 ## Before you begin
 {: #before-gs}

-Before you get started, be sure that you have the following prerequistes.
+Before you get started, be sure that you have the following prerequisites.

 * An instance of {{site.data.keyword.compliance_short}}.
 * An instance of Cloud Object Storage that contains a bucket that can be used to store your results data.
 * Resources in your account that you want to evaluate.
 * The required access to create and manage resources within {{site.data.keyword.compliance_short}}.
-To create and manage entities within {{site.data.keyword.compliance_short}} you must have [the **Writer** service role or higher](/docs/security-compliance?topic=security-compliance-access-management).
+To create and manage entities within {scc}, you must have [the **Writer** service role or higher](/docs/security-compliance?topic=security-compliance-access-management).

 ## Configure storage